aws/aws-eks-best-practices/content/upgrades/index.md

 ## Verify basic EKS requirements before upgrading

 AWS requires certain resources in your account to complete the upgrade process.
-If these resources aren’t present, the cluster cannot be upgraded.
+If these resources aren't present, the cluster cannot be upgraded.
 A control plane upgrade requires the following resources:

 1. Available IP addresses: Amazon EKS requires up to five available IP addresses from the subnets you specified when you created the cluster in order to update the cluster.
 If not, update your cluster configuration to include new cluster subnets prior to performing the version update.
 2. EKS IAM role: The control plane IAM role is still present in the account with the necessary permissions.